code-and-effect/effective_datatables/README.md

 ### Checking for Empty collection

-While the 'what to render when empty' situation is handled by the above syntax, you may still check whether the datatable has records to display by calling `@datatable.empty?` and `@datatable.present?`.
+Check whether the datatable has records by calling `@datatable.empty?` and `@datatable.present?`.

-Keep in mind, these methods look at the collection's total records, rather than the display/filtered records.
+Keep in mind, these methods look at the collection's total records, not the currently displayed/filtered records.

 ### Customize Filter Behaviour